Skip to main content

 Resy-approved Williamsburg Italian.
 Book now.

 Named to Resy's Best of the Hit List for 2025, I Cavallini is the credentialed Italian address to know in Williamsburg.
 Booking is currently easy relative to its peers, but that window will tighten after the recognition lands.
-Reserve two to three weeks out, plan at least two visits to work through the menu properly, and treat it as your go-to Brooklyn Italian before the room gets harder to get into.
+Reserve two to three weeks out, plan at least two visits to work through the menu properly, treat it as your go-to Brooklyn Italian before the room gets harder to get into.

-I Cavallini earned a spot on Resy's Leading of the Hit List for 2025, which means booking pressure at this Williamsburg address on Grand Street is real.
+I Cavallini earned a spot on Resy's Best of the Hit List for 2025, which means booking pressure at this Williamsburg address on Grand Street is real.
 It sits in the accessible tier of Brooklyn dining — not a $400-a-head commitment — which makes it worth pursuing seriously if Italian is your format for the evening.
 The question is not whether the room deserves attention; it does.
 The question is whether you plan one visit or treat it as a recurring address, because the Resy recognition suggests a menu and space worth returning to across multiple occasions.

 If the pasta program is the anchor on visit one, the second visit is where you pressure-test the rest of the card.
 Order what you skipped the first time.
 The Resy Hit List placement signals that the kitchen is executing at a level that justifies repeat visits, not just a single try.
 Restaurants that hold that kind of recognition in a competitive year typically have enough range on the menu to reward the explorer who comes back within a few months rather than waiting a year.